testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/add-steps-before-after.md

 ---
 ##**Pre-requisites:**
-You should know how to [Record test steps via Testsigma’s test step recorder(chrome extension)](https://testsigma.com/docs/test-cases/create-steps-recorder/web-apps/overview/)
+You should know how to [Record test steps via step Test recorder](https://testsigma.com/docs/test-cases/create-steps-recorder/web-apps/overview/)

 &emsp;

 ---
 ##**Adding a step before and after a previously added test step in a web project**

- 1. Create a Test Case using Testsigma recorder.
-Go to the created test steps on the Testsigma’s test recorder UI.
+ 1. Create a Test Case using Test recorder.
+Go to the created test steps on the Test recorder UI.
  2. Hover on one of the test steps:

 ![Test step actions that appear on hover over a test step in Testsigma](https://docs.testsigma.com/images/add-steps-before-after/hover-over-test-steps-add-steps-testsigma-recorder.png)